JULY 10-15, 2022, or July 24-29, 2022

-An NEH Landmarks Workshop in Deerfield, Massachusetts
+An NEH Landmarks of American History and Culture Workshop for Teachers held in Deerfield, Massachusetts

-We invite you to come to Deerfield, Massachusetts, to explore the rich colonial history of the region through interactions with landscape, objects, images, documents, and Living History.
-Join us as we study together the shared experiences of “living on the edge of empire” and consider the role those experiences played in helping to forge a distinctly American identity and, ultimately, a new nation.
+We invite you to come to Deerfield, Massachusetts, to explore the rich colonial history of the region through interactions with landscape, objects, images, documents, and living history.
+Join us as we study together the shared experiences of “living on the edge of empire” and consider the role those experiences played in helping to forge a distinctly American identity, and, ultimately, a new nation.
 We look forward to meeting you!